OfficeDev/microsoft-teams-sample-todo/README.md

 Going through this step by step:

 1. We have added a new `config.html` & `config.tsx` page which is responsible for the the application to allow the user to manipulate any settings, perform single signon Authentication etc during the first launch.
 This is required so that the team administrator can configure the application/settings.
+For more info: [Create the configuration page on MSDN](https://msdn.microsoft.com/en-us/microsoft-teams/createconfigpage)

 2. We have added the same `config.html` file to our `webpack.common.js` configuration so that it can inject the right bundles during runtime.